apexad/homebridge-garagedoor-command/README.md

 ## Configuration
 This easiest way to use this plugin is to use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).
-To configure manually, add to the `accessories` section of Homebridge's `config.json` after installing the plugin as shown below.
+To configure manually, add to the `accessories` section of Homebridge's `config.json` after installing the plugin as shown below:

-**Config:**

 ```json
 "accessories": [